Cloning a remote

 jj metaedit --update-author

-Let's run jj log in our fresh clone to see if we restored the repo successfully:
+Let's run jj log in our fresh clone to see if everything was restored successfully: